eHealth Exchange

 Does eHealth Exchange store patient data?

-The eHealth Exchange serves as an intermediary that relays health information from trusted Participants when such information is requested by a trusted Participant.
+eHealth Exchange serves as an intermediary that relays health information from trusted Participants when such information is requested by a trusted Participant.

 No patient demographic or clinical data are maintained on the eHealth Exchange Hub “dashboard,” which is used by Participants to track how many exchanges are transacted by each eHealth Exchange Participant.